Azure/iot-edge-v1/modules/azure_functions/devdoc/azure_functions.md

 # Azure Functions Module Requirements

 ## Overview
 This document describes the Azure Functions module.
-This module gets messages received from other modules and sends as an http GET, triggering an Azure Function.
+This module gets messages received from other modules and sends as an http POST, triggering an Azure Function.

 #### Http GET
-This module sends an HTTP GET request to https://<hostAddress>/<relativepath>?name=myGatewayDevice&content=<MessageContentreceived>
+This module sends an HTTP POST to https://<hostAddress>/<relativepath>?name=myGatewayDevice.
+It add the content of all messages received on the Body of the POST (Content-Type: application/json) and also adds an HTTP HEADER for key/code credential (if key configurations if present).

 ## References